-A manufacturer of ceramic materials was producing porcelain powders suitable for use in electrical applications, using batch style ball mills with YSZ media.
+A device manufacturer was producing glass powders suitable for use in electrical applications, using batch style ball mills with YSZ media.
 The process was slow, dusty, of variable end quality, and labor intensive.
 While this method was satisfactory for maintaining the powder iron free, the grinding media itself was a contaminant to the powder.

 Problems in the downstream calcining, slurrying and spray drying operations indicated that the particle distribution of the ball milled powder was too broad.
 In order to reach the mean particle size, the media mills produced too much very fine powder, while also leaving too much coarse powder.